 Amede Ardoin, a tiny Creole diatonic accordionist beloved in Louisiana, was highly influential in the development of Cajun/Creole music.
-Ardoin died from injuries received by a gang beating by white men after being invited to perform at an all white dance in Eunice, LA.
-This horrific crime was heartbreaking and influenced Creole musicians to withdraw from the diatonic accordion, leaving it to remain the dominion of white and Latino musicians.
+Ardoin died from injuries received by a white racist mob after being invited to perform at an all white dance in Eunice, LA.
+This horrific crime was heartbreaking, never punished and influenced Creole musicians to withdraw from the diatonic accordion, leaving it to remain the domain of white and Latino musicians until only relatively recently.

 PART II: THE PIANO ACCORDION